Water heater replacement costs $1,328, though most homeowners pay between $882 and $1,807 depending on the type your pro installs.

 Solar | Heats water using solar power from connected panels | $1,700–$5,500 |

-Another major price driver of installing a new water heater is the size of the unit.
-Depending on your household’s hot water needs, you may need a large tank, impacting the cost of replacing your water heater.
-Tank sizes range from 20 gallons to more than 100, though 40-gallon tanks are the most common.
+The size of your new water heater is another major factor in the cost.
+Depending on your household’s hot water needs, you might need a larger tank, which can increase the replacement cost.
+Tank sizes range from 20 to over 100 gallons, with 40-gallon tanks being the most common.

 Tank Size (Gallons) | Average Price Range |